 Course completion requirements

 To earn CE credit, participants must log in, complete a pretest, attend the entire course as determined electronically and complete an online course evaluation and a posttest with at least 75% accuracy.
 Anyone who does not pass the posttest with 75% accuracy can get a second chance using the training materials.
 Further attempts will require authorization by the CE Director.
-Certificates of completion will be emailed within 10 business days of course completion.
+Certificates of completion are available immediately on course completion.
 Course credit cannot be given retroactively.
 No partial credit can be given for any partially completed course.